barneyjackson/lighthouse/README.md

 Lighthouse is a service that enables camps and organisations to create a simple SMS menu for people to access the information they need exactly when they.
 This reduces the load on camp staff and improves the lives of refugees.

-For more info, check out the pitch: (https://docs.google.com/presentation/d/1VksN_owwp-chSfHQf5NpOx-KNRYU8eefegSNcbTiQVc/edit?usp=sharing)[https://docs.google.com/presentation/d/1VksN_owwp-chSfHQf5NpOx-KNRYU8eefegSNcbTiQVc/edit?usp=sharing]
+For more info, check out the pitch: [https://docs.google.com/presentation/d/1VksN_owwp-chSfHQf5NpOx-KNRYU8eefegSNcbTiQVc/edit?usp=sharing](https://docs.google.com/presentation/d/1VksN_owwp-chSfHQf5NpOx-KNRYU8eefegSNcbTiQVc/edit?usp=sharing)

+## Background

+Lighthouse was developed by a team participating in the Feb 26-28th 2016 _[Hacktivation](https://www.facebook.com/Hacktivation-1633013560295660)_ retreat for the refugee crisis.
+Contact [@barneyjackson](http://www.twitter.com/barneyjackson) for more info.

 ## Going forward